AsahiLinux/docs/Glossary.md

 ### B
 * **BootROM**: A read-only memory embedded in a chip such as the M1, which is the first code executed upon boot.
+See SecureROM.

 ### C
 * **Chicken Bits**: Otherwise known as "kill bits", configuration bits used for disabling/enabling specific features.